-The aim of the SMART4NZEB project is to boost competitiveness and suport the scaling-up of 577 SMEs active in construction, energy efficiency and renewable energy sectors through strengthening capacitybuilding of 5 representative clusters as drivers of innovation in Central and Eastern Europe (Poland, Romania, Serbia and Slovenia) and facilitating trans-national exchanges and strategic partnerships with a focus on sharing experience between different practices, skills gaps, policies, target goals and level of engagement related to nearly Zero Energy Buildings (nZEB).
+The aim of the SMART4NZEB project is to boost competitiveness and support the scaling-up of 577 SMEs active in construction, energy efficiency and renewable energy sectors through strengthening capacitybuilding of 5 representative clusters as drivers of innovation in Central and Eastern Europe (Poland, Romania, Serbia and Slovenia) and facilitate trans-national exchanges and strategic partnerships with a focus on sharing experience between different practices, skills gaps, policies, target goals and level of engagement related to nearly Zero Energy Buildings (nZEB).

-The main objective of SMART4NZEB is to create a sustainable collaboration, co-learning and capacity building between the involved partners - cluster managers and cluster members and relevant stakeholders representative for the nZEB market in the selected Central and East-European countries, with a view to develop the involved clusters management excellence and to support interregional partnerships to facilitate the development of competitive products and technological solutions intended for new and existing buildings, which will lead to market penetration of nearly zero energy buildings, related to their production, use and reuse.
-The objective is to drive clusters towards innovative and modern clusters being able to address cross-sectoral and cross border
+The main objective of SMART4NZEB is to create a sustainable collaboration, co-learning and capacity building between the involved partners - cluster managers and cluster members and relevant stakeholders representative for the nZEB market in the selected Central and East-European countries, with a view to develop the involved clusters management excellence and to support interregional partnerships to facilitate the development of competitive products and technological solutions intended for new and existing buildings, which will lead to market penetration of nearly zero energy buildings, and new products / services related to their production, use and reuse.
+The overall objective of the action is to drive the partnering clusters towards innovative and modern clusters being able to address cross-sectoral and cross border challenges.

-1.1.
+1.2.
 Context of the Work Program

 This document is developed within WP4 Clusters' development and innovation strategies.
 The main objective of this WP is to create transnational collaboration-based clusters' development strategies to boost competitiveness and support the scaling-up of SMEs active in construction, energy efficiency and renewable sectors through improved and tailored services offered by the clusters based on the specific needs of the involved SMEs.
 As a supplementary document, action plans for the participating clusters will be also developed, to ensure that the collaboration strategies in the field of nZEB are operational, functional and allow for progress monitoring.
-WP4 utilizes results of other technical workpackages (Figure 1).
-In particular, it uses results of the SWOT analysis from WP2, survey conducted among clusters members in WP3, and feedback from ClusterXchange study visits participants.
+WP4 utilizes results of other technical work packages (Figure 1).
+In particular, it uses results of the SWOT analysis from WP2, survey conducted among clusters members, and feedback from those who participate in the ClusterXchange scheme (https://clustercollaboration.eu/tags/clusterxchange).